open-mmlab/mmpretrain/README.md

 English | [简体中文](/README_zh-CN.md)

-MMPretrain is an open source visual pre-training toolbox based on PyTorch.
+MMPreTrain is an open source visual pre-training toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 The `main` branch works with **PyTorch 1.8+**.